Are You Eligible For a Solo 401k?

 The 2 Kinds Of Solo 401k Contributions

 You can withdrawal money from your Solo 401k penalty free after you turn 59 1/2.
 Withdrawals after age 59 1/2 are taxed as ordinary income.
-Withdrawals must begin at the age of 70 1/2 (this rule doesn’t apply if you go Roth style.)
+Withdrawals must begin at the age of 70 1/2–but this rule doesn’t apply if you go Roth style.

-In order to fund a Solo 401k you can rollover funds from your previous retirement plans, IRA’s etc, by setting up a Trust account for the Solo 401k and directly transferring your funds from the old custodian to the trust bank account.
+To fund a Solo 401k, you can rollover funds from your previous retirement plans, IRAs etc, by setting up a Trust account for the Solo 401k and directly transferring your funds from the old custodian to the trust bank account.

 A Trustee needs to be designated to hold the assets of your Solo 401k, preferably you.
 However, if you do serve as Trustee, you cannot legally benefit directly from the trust, enter into a transaction with the trust, or use the trust as your personal fund.